-- $400 million in economic impact
+- $1.38 billion in economic impact to the state

-- Creation of 1,729 full-time equivalent (FTE) jobs
+- Creation of 7,092 full-time equivalent jobs to the state

 The encouraging results outlined in the most recent economic impact study illustrate the benefits of GCFC’s efforts to strengthen Cleveland’s growing media sector.
 Over 300 productions have filmed in Ohio since 2007, including commercials, documentaries, independent and studio feature films, music videos, public service announcements, photo shoots, television shows, video games, and web series.
 As a result, local businesses have enjoyed significant increases in revenue from the media industry.
 Retail shops, hotels, contractors, real estate agents and restaurants and other food suppliers, just to name a few, have all benefitted from the increased business during production.